AdrianaCaetano/DesignPatterns/README.md

   - problem (application scope, what type of problem it addresses),
   - solution (how this DP works),
   - consequences (costs, limitations, and benefits)

+## Disclosure
+All information is based on my class notes and slides.
+I copied it here for my future reference.
+For more reliable sources, please check the book cited on reference.

+## Reference
+E. Gamma, R. Helm, Ralph E. Johnson, J. Vlissides.
+Design patterns: elements of reusable object-oriented software.
+Addison-Wesley Professional, 1995.